premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

 - Test Case is a specification that consists of test data, pre-conditions, post-conditions and expected results that are developed for a specific test scenario.
-- Test Case define a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific requirement.
+- Test Case defines a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific requirement.

 </blockquote>
 </details>